Kong/docs.konghq.com/app/_src/gateway/plugin-development/get-started/deploy.md

 Many users choose to run {{site.base_gateway}} on Kubernetes. {{site.base_gateway}} can be deployed on Kubernetes directly or by using [{{site.kic_product_name}}](/kubernetes-ingress-controller/latest/).
-In either case, deploying custom plugins on Kubernetes is achieved by adding the custom plugin code to the cluster as a Kubernetes resource and configuring {{site.base_gateway}} to load the plugin.
+In either case, deploying custom plugins on Kubernetes is achieved by adding the custom plugin code to the cluster in a ConfigMap or Secret, which is then mounted into the {{site.base_gateway}} proxy pod by the Helm chart.

 The [Custom Plugins](/kubernetes-ingress-controller/latest/plugins/custom/) documentation page provides instructions on deploying custom plugins using the